 - Stay in touch – You may be feeling a bit isolated as your colleagues aren’t right next to you and this can bring on a bought of cabin fever, that’s normal.
 Let’s be honest half of our buzz for our jobs comes from discussing new ideas and socially interacting with one another.
 Make sure you reach out, call your colleagues, check in and or even try having a social video call, it’s always comforting to see we are all in this together.

-- Keep your daily routine – It is very tempting to fall into a pattern of late nights, late mornings, eating badly and lounging in PJs, but this is exactly what you need to ditch in order to remain productive.
+- Keep your daily routine – It is very tempting to fall into a pattern of late nights, late mornings, eating badly and lounging in PJs while working from home, but this is exactly what you need to ditch in order to remain productive.
 Stick to your daily routine.
 So if you usually wake up at 7:30am to go to the office, then make sure you keep waking up at 7:30am.
 Instead of staying in your pjs, have a shower and put on something comfortable that you wouldn’t just wear at home.

 - Take regular breaks – This is so important and often underrated.
 Not only do regular breaks ensure increased productivity but at a time like this, your health is the most important factor, and regular breaks will serve your mental and physical wellbeing.
 Scared of piling on the pounds?
 Go on a walk outside, or a run in the nearby park.
 Wind down with some yoga or meditation, some colouring or even some cooking.
 You will come back to your desk refreshed and ready to tackle the world.
 Make sure your breaks include rehydrating yourself!